acao780/Making-Journey/journal-pages/week-03.md

 [← Back to Home](../index.md)

+# Documentation
-## Documentation
+## Activity 1:

-*Include your documentation for the week.
-Devise your own structure of headings relevant to the required tasks and your process.*
+I started the week by using special commands in the computer terminal to get information from the internet without using a regular website.
+I practiced getting the weather for different cities like Tokyo and Auckland and I even learned how to see the weather in different languages or check the phase of the moon.
+I also used the terminal to find synonyms for words like dark and white which showed me how the computer can quickly pull data from big libraries online.
+These tasks helped me understand that data is everywhere and we can ask the computer to find it for us using simple text instructions.

 ## Images & Media
-following the guides:
+Following the guides at the first time:
 ![in class task](../assets/week-03/curl_wttr_in.png)
 ![in class task](../assets/week-03/curl_ascii.live:forest.png)
 ![in class task](../assets/week-03/curl_ascii.live:parrot.png)
 ![in class task](../assets/week-03/tokyo.png)

-Get the weather for a location using its GPS coordinates
+### Get the weather for a location using its GPS coordinates

 ![in class task](../assets/week-03/auckland_weather.png)

-Get the weather in a different language
+### Get the weather in a different language

 ![in class task](../assets/week-03/chinese_version.png)

-Get the current moon phase
+### Get the current moon phase
 ![in class task](../assets/week-03/moon.png)

-Look up the synonyms and antonyms of a word
+### Look up the synonyms and antonyms of a word

 ![in class task](../assets/week-03/dark.png)
 ![in class task](../assets/week-03/white.png)

-Find something else in the documentation that we haven't covered
+### Find something else in the documentation that we haven't covered

 ![in class task](../assets/week-03/snow.png)

-Activity 2: Weather Visualisation
+## Activity 2: Weather Visualisation

-Experiment with the sketch:
+For this activity I used a coding tool called p5.js to turn live weather data into shapes and colors on the screen.
+I changed the code to look at the weather in Iceland instead of Auckland and I saw how the shapes moved and changed size based on the wind and temperature.

 1. Changing Location (Latitude and Longitude)

-To change the city, we modify the url string.
-In this example, I’ve switched the coordinates from Auckland to Reykjavík, Iceland (64.14 ∘N,−21.90 ∘W).
+To change the city, I modify the url string.
+In this example, I’ve switched the coordinates from Auckland to Reykjavík, Iceland (64.14 ∘N,−21.90 ∘W), this is one of my favourite city.
 The numerical values for latitude and longitude in the url variable were updated.
 This forces the API to return data for a different geographic point, which would immediately change the values of your variables like temp or wind.
 ![in class task](../assets/week-03/image1.png)

 2. Use the data to control different visual properties: colour, position, size, number of shapes.